Skip to main content

 Case Studies in Interiors and Furniture

-Course Code: INT2022_2025_SPRING_1ZC
+Course Code: INT2022_2026_FALL_1ZC

 This seminar course uses readings and projects to explore the emergence of interior design as a distinct form of professional practice.
 Starting from the gradual separation of interior and furniture design from architectural practice in the mid-nineteenth century, students will research the evolution of the discipline in relation to social and technological concerns such as sustainability, globalization, and the profession’s emphasis on human factors.
 Theories and projects that have defined the scope and methods of interior design, particularly since the early 20th century, will be examined in context.
+The course is open to both bachelors and masters students, but participants in this seminar will be responsible for undergraduate- or graduate-level reading and research assignments depending on their program.
+This course was formerly titled HTC2018, Case Studies in Interiors and Furniture

 Interested in a certificate program?
 This course is part of the Principles of Interior Design Certificate.